General Brake Maintenance

 Your vehicle pulls to the right or left when you brake

-You have grinding, squeaking or squealing brakes
+You hear grinding, squeaking or squealing when you brake

 Your steering wheel is shaking

-Your car is wobbling or pulsating when you drive at highway speeds
+Wobbling or pulsating when you drive at highway speeds

-The brake warning light on your dashboard comes on and stays on
+The brake warning light on your dashboard comes on

 Your vehicle requires longer distances to stop than it used to